disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

    proceeding to the next task.

-### Task 3 : Review the example environment plan and compare to yours
+### Task 3: Review the example environment plan and compare it to yours

 In this task, we have provided you with a completed environment plan.
-Review the answers and compare them to the one you built in the prior task.
+Review the answers and compare them to the ones you built in the prior task.

 1. Open the Example Environment Plan document **M01 – HOL Environment Example.docx** and compare the answers to the one you completed in the previous task.